dashifen/shadowlab/readme.md

 ## WordPress!?

 Yup, this all runs within WordPress.
 Mostly because I wanted to see what working with it as an application framework felt like instead of treating it like a site CMS as would be more typical.
-I didn't bother to commit WordPress Core to this repo, but if you want to try and run all of this yourself, clone it and execute the `wp-install.sh` script to pull WordPress into the folder in the same way that I did.
-Once you do that, install WordPress in the normal manner, log in, and enable both the Shadowlab theme and the Shadowlab plugin and you should be good to go.
+Plus, it means that I can leverage all that WordPress has to offer with respect to database, custom post types, user roles and capabilities, etc. when building the Shadowlab.

+## Installation

+Bad news:  I rely on some of the things that I've purchased for my own use (FontAwesome, ACF, etc.) that require licenses.
+Theoretically, if you had licenses for all that stuff, too, you could install this, install them, and run all my code in your own environment.
+But, since that may not be the case, I don't suggest trying to get this going on your own; you'll need to re-program all the stuff that relies on those features.

+If you really want to try it, get in touch with me and we'll see if we can work it out.

 ## Legal Stuff